Simon-Will/DependencyBasedSemantics/README.md

 their meaning and store it as a lambda expression.
 This meaning can be accessed and used to answer a question related to that knowledge.
+In Addition, each script has a complete test module to check its functionality.
+Every test has the name of the corresponding module in its own name.

 ###Requirements